The negative mother complex

 - Real care: The mother responds to the child’s needs and emotions.

-- Projected care: The mother imposes her own desires on the child, ignoring their actual emotional state.
+- Projective care: The mother imposes her own desires on the child, ignoring their actual emotional state.

 The Psychological Consequences